 MATERNITY IN CRISIS

-50% more beds per ward than they were originally designed for resulting in serious overcrowding.
+The current maternity ward has 50% more beds than the ward was originally designed for resulting in serious overcrowding.

 We are extremely grateful for all donations made to support the work at Kibogora.
 We are happy to recieve donations by cheque in any currency.
 Donations made by credit or debit cards can be made securely in Pound Sterling, US Dollars or Euros.